-- 4.5 Sample analysis is meant to determine the species composition and the number of viable organisms in the sample.
-Different samples may be taken for determination of viability and for species composition. - 4.6 Viability of an organism can be determined through live/dead judgement by appropriate methods including, but not limited to: morphological change, mobility, staining using vital dyes or molecular techniques. - 4.7 A treatment test cycle should be deemed successful if: - .1 it is valid in accordance with paragraph 2.2.2.5 or 2.3.35 as appropriate; - .2 the average density of organisms greater than or equal to 50 micrometres in minimum diameter in the replicate samples is less than 10 viable organisms per cubic metre; - .3 the average density of organisms less than 50 micrometres and greater than or equal to 10 micrometres in minimum diameter in the replicate samples is less than 10 viable organisms per millilitre; - .4 the average density of Vibrio cholerae (serotypes O1 and O139) is less than 1 cfu per 100 millilitres, or less than 1 cfu per 1 gramme (wet weight) zooplankton samples; - the average density of E. coli in the replicate samples is less than 250 cfu per 100 millilitres; and - the average density of intestinal Enterococci in the replicate samples is less than 100 cfu per 100 millilitres.
+4.6 Viability of an organism can be determined through live/dead judgement by appropriate methods including, but not limited to: morphological change, mobility, staining using vital dyes or molecular techniques.

+- 4.7 A treatment test cycle should be deemed successful if: - .1 it is valid in accordance with paragraph 2.2.2.5 or 2.3.36 as appropriate; - .2 the average density of organisms greater than or equal to 50 micrometres in minimum diameter in the replicate samples is less than 10 viable organisms per cubic metre; - .3 the average density of organisms less than 50 micrometres and greater than or equal to 10 micrometres in minimum diameter in the replicate samples is less than 10 viable organisms per millilitre; - .4 the average density of Vibrio cholerae (serotypes O1 and O139) is less than 1 cfu per 100 millilitres, or less than 1 cfu per 1 gramme (wet weight) zooplankton samples; - .5 the average density of E. coli in the replicate samples is less than 250 cfu per 100 millilitres; and - .6 the average density of intestinal Enterococci in the replicate samples is less than 100 cfu per 100 millilitres.

-It is recommended that a non-exhaustive list of standard methods and innovative research 4.8 techniques be considered4.
+4.8 It is recommended that a non-exhaustive list of standard methods and innovative research techniques be considered4.